tomato/AngularTutorial/README.md

 # AngularTutorial

 ##Why Angular?
-  * The Problem with databinding and jquery
+  * The Problem with databinding with jquery

 ##The basics
-  * Extending html (no seperate js file)
+  * Step1: Creating an Angular App (module, ngApp)
-  * Adding a controller
+  * Step1: Adding a controller (Dependency injection)
+  * Step2: Getting Data with $http
+  * Step2: View binding (Directives, format filters)
+  * Step3: Add a new sprint (form validation)
-  * Adding a service
+  * Step4: Adding form validation
-  * Adding a directive
+  * Step4: Refactoring to a service
-  * Unit testing

 ##We're not using SPAs or angular2 yet here's why
   * routing on the client is harder
-  * angualar 2, typescript modules etc
+  * Angular2, typescript modules etc